 'Out of Ammo' is built on the basis of dioramas

-(Wikipedia: a diorama is an often museum-like, three-dimensional arrangement
+(Wikipedia: a diorama is often a museum-like, three-dimensional arrangement

-in which an existing or possible reality is shown). a tour
+showing an existing or possible reality).
+A tour

-through the Walburgiskerk takes you back in time along places like
+through the Walburgiskerk takes you back in time past places such as

 the flower garden of Musis Sacrum, the Red School, Restaurant Ruteck's

 and Boulevard Heuvelink.
-The absolute pride of the exhibition is the
+It is the absolute pride of the exhibition

-life-size canvas hanging in the back of the church with an image of
+life-size canvas that hangs in the back of the church with an image of

-the John Frost Bridge (which obviously didn't bear that name at the time).
+the John Frost bridge (which of course did not bear that name at the time).

-Eef Peeters during the walk: “The size of that image and the place
+Eef Peeters during the walk: “The size of that image and the location

-where it hangs is conscious, we want to create involvement with it,
+where it hangs is conscious, with that we want to create involvement,

-take visitors into the intensity of everything that existed at the time
+take visitors into the intensity of everything that happened at the time

 occurred.
 We try to make people feel what it must have been like.

-with a jeep in which four young men are seated. innocent boys
+with a jeep in which four young men are sitting.
+Innocent boys

 who (have) had to fight without clearly knowing what for, cannon fodder.